-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to a one day in Madrid itinerary!
 Though Madrid is Spain’s capital, nowadays one might say that the city has a bit of an inferiority complex next to its country’s more popular tourist destination, Barcelona.
 “Everyone’s always talking about Barcelona!”
 Madrid might say if it had a face.
 “Barcelona, Barcelona, Barcelona!”
 But don’t let the fact that everyone loves Barcelona dissuade you from enjoying this one day in Madrid itinerary.

 Spain’s capital has plenty of charms of its own.
 In Madrid you will find history, Manchego cheese, royalty, cured hams, the best Madrid food market, Goya paintings, vermouth and sherry, lovely Retiro Park, and insanely delicious olives.
 Now I’m hungry!
 Let’s go get something to eat!

 I hope you’re looking for a convenient location for a hotel, Internet Stranger.
 Unless you’re one of those strange people who hates convenience.
 I was happy with my stay at Hostal Alonso, located right in the heart of Madrid.
 There were always people around, which made it easy for me to enjoy Madrid’s thriving nightlife.
 Plus it was super affordable.
 If you can go for something pricier, te salut!
 But I still suggest staying in the center of town.

 You’ll need comfy shoes for all the walking we’re going to do today around Madrid.
 It’s very frequently hot here, though not always, so it’s smart to wear sandals.
 I love my special pink Birkenstocks.
 These aren’t your grandpappy’s Birkenstocks anymore.
 They come in every shade, and I always get compliments on my electric magenta shoes.